Pavan-1997/Azure_DevOps_AKS_2/README.md

 # Azure_DevOps_AKS_PROJECT_2

-1. Create Infra using the in the Azure CLI
+1. Create Infra using the file `AZURE-AKS-DEVOPS-INFRA.sh` and give peemissions `chmod 775 AZURE-AKS-DEVOPS-INFRA.sh` and execute it in the Azure CLI

 2. Go to dev.azure.com portal